 Working from the left – John Alderton as Bartholomew is faced with the photos of dead actors and what look like Tarot Card images of the Passion in front of him , and he most definitely doesn’t want to think about the fate of being flayed to death that is to be his fate as a result of continuing to preach the Gospel of Christ.
 In contradiction, his neighbour Sir Richard Eyre, as James the younger, seems quite keen to get on with the next part of the job!

-My biggest challenge comes with Andrew – third from the left – sitting in his traditional place on the right hand side of his elder brother Peter.
-Actor Steven Berkoff is wearing typical fisherman’s clothing, including a black woolen cap, which when I first saw it I thought was an idea of genius until I realised that his character wasn’t the villain of the peace, Judas Iscariot.
+My biggest challenge comes with Andrew – third from the left – sitting in his traditional place on the right-hand side of his elder brother Peter.
+Actor Steven Berkoff is wearing typical fisherman’s clothing, including a black woollen cap, which when I first saw it I thought was an idea of genius until I realised that his character wasn’t the villain of the peace, Judas Iscariot.

 My reason for saying this is that in some Renaissance paintings of the Last Supper Judas has not only lost his halo but it has turned an evil black – to make it clear which of the apostles had turned to the dark side.
 I use as an example below Fra Angelico‘s Last Supper in the Museo di San Marco in Florence where a dark Judas with a black halo is kneeling on the floor to the right of the painting.